ghga-de/milestones-docs/45-topi-antelope/technical_specification.md

 ## Scope
 ### Outline:
 The aim of this epic is to implement tools that enable consistent structured logging, with the result being a set of minimally-invasive, configurable logging tools.
+The logging functionality is not meant to live within providers or protocols within hexkit, but rather be provided as a utility similar to the basic correlation ID functionality.
 In addition, `uvicorn` needs to be configured such that its formatting is consistent with other logs.

 ### Included/Required:
 - Logging Tools in Hexkit